 ii.
 “This section shows that the wisdom that directs life is the same wisdom that created the universe (see discussion on 8:20-31); to surrender to God’s wisdom is to put oneself in harmony with creation, the world around one.”
 (Ross)

 b.
-By understanding He established the heavens: God’s creating wisdom is seen in the smallest details of the single cell, but also in the expansive majesty of the heavens.
+By understanding He established the heavens: God’s creative wisdom is seen in the smallest details of the single cell, but also in the expansive majesty of the heavens.
 In His great understanding God created a universe that some call “just right.”
-According to physicists and scientists we live in a just right universe.
+According to physicists and scientists, we live in a just right universe.

 i.
 Established the heavens:“Or fitted or ordered them; framed them in that exquisite order which now they have.”
 (Poole)